 In this tutorial, I will explain how to stitch photos together on Linux.
 For that, I am going to use panoramic photo stitching software called Hugin.

 Hugin is an open-source (GPLv2) free panorama photo stitching tool.
 It is available on multiple platforms including Linux, Windows, OS X, and FreeBSD.
-Being open-source freeware does not mean that Hugin won't match up to other commercial photo stitchers in terms of features and quality.
+Being open-source free software does not mean that Hugin won't match up to other commercial photo stitchers in terms of features and quality.
 On the contrary, Hugin is extremely powerful, capable of creating a 360-degree panoramic image, and featuring various advanced photometric corrections and optimizations.

 Install Hugin on Linux